uwu/shelter/packages/shelter-docs/docs/guides/lune-ssg.md

 Custom partials go in the `lune-ssg` folder either in your monorepo root, and/or in the invidiual plugin's folder.

 You can also put your own `styles.css` in `lune-ssg`, which will override the default stylesheet.
+Note the templating engine is not ran on stylesheets.

 The three special partials are `layout`, `index_main`, and `index_plugin`.
 More details below.